sanity-io/block-content-to-html/README.md

 ``block-content-to-html`` supports setting custom data on the original block content through the ``.extra`` property on a block.
-This is handy if you for example want to generate and keep track of a HTML id attribute.
+This is handy if you for example want to generate and keep track of a HTML id attribute or other arbitrary data related to rendering.

 Example: